 The one common element in a small kitchen is a lack of counter space and cabinet space.
 That means you have to make careful choices, not only about what sits on the counter, but what gets stashed in the cabinet.

 We asked readers what appliance they had gathering dust in the back of a cabinet.
 Diane in Texas wrote, “My Braun hand mixer.
 Occasionally I will use the chopping attachment with it but not much.
 It sits at the top of my pantry gathering dust.”

 That’s typical.
 Most people do have an appliance they don’t use.
 So, what do you do when you only have a small amount of counter space?

 Our rule is never to have more than three appliances on the counter at any time.
 In this stage of our discussions, we’re talking about Kitchen Basics, the minimum things you need to cook a meal and eat it.
 That means there are lots of useful appliances we won’t discuss here.

 Remember your ideas and comments are always welcome.

 So, what three appliances do we think should take up that valuable counter real estate?
 A lot is going to depend on your own lifestyle and the things you like.

 At the top of our list is a microwave.
 We know people did without this modern convenience for a long time.
 But the microwave is great for cooking frozen items or quickly heating water for almost anything.
-It can freshen up baked goods, heat leftovers, melt cheese on dishes and sandwiches and melt delicate things like chocolate without a double boiler.
+It can freshen up baked goods, heat leftovers, melt cheese on dishes and sandwiches, and melt delicate things like chocolate without a double boiler.
 There are also some things it does not do well.
-Eggs can become rubbery, meat turns gray, meat can explode, baked potatoes get hard and so on.
+Eggs can become rubbery, the meat turns gray, meat can explode, baked potatoes get hard, and so on.
 We use it every day.
 We recommend getting one with a turntable and large enough to contain a medium size bowl.